 Eligible students may receive special accommodations in the classroom and for their placement testing.

 - A volunteer note-taker

 - And more

 After you've registered for your classes, you'll need to get your textbooks.
-NVC's bookstore is conveniently located on campus and offers students the options to purchase textbooks brand new or used, rent textbooks, or buy digital versions.
+NVC's bookstore is conveniently available online and offers students the options to purchase textbooks in brand new or used condition, rent textbooks, or purchase digital versions.

 Vista Central: Welcome & Admissions Center

 Northwest Vista offers self-guided campus tours online.
 The Vista Central: Welcome & Admissions Center also provides support to students who need assistance completing their enrollment steps.
 Whether you need to use a computer, or whether you just have questions about the process, Vista Central is the place to go.